6 Women On The Most Unhinged, Chaotic Valentine’s Day They've Ever Had

 The point is, shouldn’t every day be Valentine’s Day?
-Shouldn’t we show our love and appreciation for our loved ones all the time, rather than save it for an over-commercialized holiday where a restaurant reservation is rarer than an over-25 on Leonardo DiCaprio's arm?
+Shouldn’t we show our love and appreciation for our loved ones all the time, rather than save it for an over-commercialised holiday where a restaurant booking is rarer than an over-25 on Leonardo DiCaprio's arm?

 No matter your relationship status, it’s a lot of pressure for one day.
 And as we know, the course of true love never did run smooth.
 Things go wrong, plans go awry and our bloody expectations get the better of us.